Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ---

 ## 2. Objectives and Key Results (OKRs)

 ### 2.1.
-Objective 1: Deliver a web-based solution that loan recipients can use to create debt repayment plans.
+Objective 1: Deliver a web-based solution that loan recipients can use to create debt repayment plans

 - **Key Result 2.1.1:** Implement the Snowball, Avalanche, and Highest Monthly Payment strategies.
 - **Key Result 2.1.2:** Implement the Debt-to-Interest Ratio, Cash Flow Index (CFI), and custom strategies.